-The tax-free system in Dubai and the extravagant lifestyle that it offers has made Dubai one of the most-attractive destination for expatriates.
-There is no tax on salaries and valude added tax on commodities is very minimal.
+The tax-free system in Dubai and the extravagant lifestyle that it offers has made Dubai one of the most-attractive destinations for expatriates.
+There is no tax on salaries and Value Added Tax on commodities is very minimal.
 But, despite this, living in Dubai may still be a burden on your pockets.

 Transportation cost in Dubai

 Transportation is definitely a consideration in Dubai.
 Business centres have been designed to be situated away from residential districts, and traffic is usually heavy especially during peak hours, with massive vehicle volume seen in Dubai’s prime locations, particularly on Sheikh Zayed Street.

 You are free to choose your mode of transport in Dubai.
 First, determine if you need a car.
 But, unless you need one for work or if living far away from your workplace, wait for couple of months until you are well settled, before you buy your first car in Dubai.
 However, if you have a family, or if the car is required for your job, you can also consider renting a car for the initial few months to adapt to Dubai roads and driving habits.
 If you need to use a car as part of your work, mostly, it will be provided by the employer, and transportation expenses will be part of your package.

 Taxis are widespread and are available 24/7.
 There is a metro card / tram / bus called NOL Card, rechargeable, allowing you affordable public transportation.

 The fuel prices including VAT as of 2019 are:

 Super 98 - Dh.2.23